ARM-software/CMSIS-Stream/Documentation/Events.md

 The event queue interface is declared in `StreamNode.h`.
 You should define an implementation.

-If you use the python `generateEventSystemExample(".")` you will get a default implementation of the queue using C++ standard libraries.
+If you use the python `generateEventSystemExample(".",posix=True)` you will get a default implementation of the queue using C++ standard libraries.
+With `posix=False` you'll get an example `CMSIS RTOS2 API` implementation.

 ```C++
 class EventQueue